Reggie Roby

 Reginald Henry Roby (July 30, 1961 – February 22, 2005) was an American professional football player who was a punter in the National Football League (NFL) for 16 seasons during the 1980s and 1990s.
 He played college football for the Iowa Hawkeyes and was recognized as a consensus All-American.
-He played professionally for the Miami Dolphins, Washington Redskins, Tampa Bay Buccaneers, Houston/Tennessee Oilers, and San Francisco 49ers of the NFL.
+He played for the Miami Dolphins, Washington Redskins, Tampa Bay Buccaneers, Houston/Tennessee Oilers, and San Francisco 49ers of the NFL.
 Roby died of a heart attack at his Nashville home in 2005.

-Early years
+Early life

 Roby was born in Waterloo, Iowa.
 In addition to playing high school football, he was also a standout pitcher on the Waterloo East High School baseball team, and was drafted by Major League Baseball's Cincinnati Reds.
 Instead, he chose to attend college.

 College career

 Roby attended the University of Iowa, where he played for the Hawkeyes from 1979 to 1982.
 Despite the fact that he had experience at quarterback and possessed a strong arm, Hawkeyes head coach Hayden Fry made the 6'4", 250-pounder a punter and kick-off specialist, also using him for long range field goals.
 Before Roby arrived, the Hawkeyes had not had a winning season in 20 years.
-With Roby, the 1981 team earned its first Rose Bowl invitation in 23 years on the strength of a 6-2 conference record (8-4 overall) and co-Big Ten championship with Ohio State.
+With Roby, the 1981 team earned its first Rose Bowl invitation in 23 years on the strength of a 6–2 conference record (8–4 overall) and co-Big Ten championship with Ohio State.
 Roby set an NCAA season record with a 49.8-yard average.
 In 1982, he led the nation with a 48.1-yard average.
-His career average of 45.4 yards ranks among college football's best and is still a school record.
+His career average of 45.4 yards ranks among college football's best.

 Reggie was also given the kick off duties and routinely kicked the ball through the uprights at Iowa, a total of 26 times.
 He was 28-34 for PAT's and was 11–27 in FG attempts, mostly from long range.